Tangential thickness of manifolds: Introduction

+\textsc{Specialization to lens spaces. } Frequently we would like to have a version of tangential thickness which only involves the manifolds $N$ and $M$, with no mention of a preferred homotopy equivalence $N\to M$.
+This can often be done if $M$ satisfies a reasonably weak rigidity condition (namely, every tangential homotopy self-equivalence of $M$ is normally cobordant to the identity).
+In Section 5 we show that this applies to lens spaces whose fundamental groups are isomorphic to $\Z_p$ where $p$ is an odd prime.
+For such examples one can justify the abuses of language, {\sl the pair $\{M,N\}$ has tangential thickness $\leq k$ or equal to $k$\/}, because the validity of these statements does not depend upon the choice of a homotopy equivalence $N\to M$ (see Proposition 5.1; note that the homotopy equivalence must be tangential, for otherwise a homotopy structure cannot have any tangential thickness).

-Our remaining principal results on tangential thickness for fake lens spaces can now be stated as follows:
+\textsc{Statements of results. } Our principal results on tangential thickness for fake lens spaces can now be stated as follows:

-\begin{thm} Let $n\geq 3$, and let $M^{2n-1}$ be a lens space (arbitrary spherical space form).
-Then $\TT_1^{\mathrm{Top}}(M)$ is given by manifolds which are h-cobordant to $M$, and they are detected by invariants derived from Whitehead torsion. \end{thm}
+\begin{thm} Let $n\geq 3$, and let $M^{2n-1}$ be a fake lens space (arbitrary fake spherical space form).
+Then $\TT_1^{\mathrm{Top}}(M)$ consists of manifolds h-cobordant to $M$.
+These manifolds are classified by $Wh(\pi_1(M))$ via realization of Whitehead torsion by h-cobordisms (i.e., the action of $Wh(\pi_1(M))$ on the equivalence classes of simple homotopy structures for $M$ is free). \end{thm}